 Yet long-term travelers desiring a lengthy stay in Mexico should arrive prepared to increase their chances of being allowed the maximum 6-month stay.
 In the past, Mexican immigration authorities have typically been generous to visitors in automatically granting the maximum length of stay (180 days).
-Yet recently, beginning in late 2021, immigration authorities have been cracking down on this practice, at their discretion.
+Yet during the past year or so now, immigration authorities have been cracking down on this practice, at their discretion.
 Visitors do not have the automatic right to a 180-day stay.
 Some tourists expecting a lengthy stay have been disappointed by being granted a few weeks or even less.

 Here are some tactics that may help you to secure a lengthy or 180-day stay in Mexico:

 - Ensure you calculate the correct number of days when completing your entry form

 - If the immigration officer is questioning the length of your stay, appease them by trying to explain your travel intentions as a tourist and offer documentation to prove your length of stay.

 - Have documentation of your departure plans (as already mentioned).

 - Have documentation of your paid accommodation(s) for the entire length of your stay.

 Realize that this may not be necessary, as many visitors are still breezing through immigration with a 180-day stay granted.
 But for those planning a longer visit to Mexico, it’s always best to be prepared in order to avoid disappointment in being granted a shorter stay than desired.
 Realize that even with thorough documentation, immigration authorities can still restrict your stay.
 But having corroborating paperwork should increase your chances.

 Meanwhile, visitors who are regularly having lengthy stays in Mexico should consider seeking Mexican residency visas.